-How natural an instrument sounds.
+- How natural an instrument sounds.
 How it’s supposed to sound.
-How it likely sounds in real life vs. through a device.
+What it may sound like in real life vs. what it sounds like through a device.

-The flaws in the recording that somehow actually make it sound better.
+- The flaws in the recording somehow actually make it sound better.

-The soundscapes and textures of backing instruments that seemed lost or non-existent before.
+- The soundscapes and textures of backing instruments seemed lost or nonexistent before.

 “Wow, so this is what music is supposed to sound like.”